 By partnering with Western Union® agents globally, we were able to build the Global Scholarship program.
 Western Union provides scholarships valued at $2,500 (or the equivalent in local currency) for international in-need students in the field of STEM (science, technology, engineering, and mathematics) and business studies.
 This program enables high-potential students around the world to finish their post-secondary undergraduate education and enter the job market.
 In 2018, we introduced the newest generation of Western Union Scholars: 173 students from 64 countries who received a scholarship to pursue their careers and complete their post-graduate education.

 6. Work for communities in need: Emergency Response

 Western Union is continuously supporting causes that are very close to the company’s mission and vision.
-Their global presence and network grant them the unique opportunity of making cash accessible to places where it’s needed the most.
-Through their work with diverse non-profit organizations, they’ve responded to catastrophes, provided immediate aid and helped to sustainably rebuild communities around the world.
-Since 2001, their Workforce Training, Scholarship Program, and Emergency Response have helped in 137 countries and reached over 940,000 people globally – and continues to strive to help others.
+Our global presence and network grant us the unique opportunity of making cash accessible to places where it’s needed the most.
+Through our work with diverse non-profit organizations, we’ve responded to catastrophes, provided immediate aid and helped to sustainably rebuild communities around the world.
+Since 2001, our Workforce Training, Scholarship Program, and Emergency Response have helped in 137 countries and reached over 940,000 people globally – and continues to strive to help others.

-Throughout Western Union’s history, they’ve continued to find new ways to connect people around the world.
-From the early days of sending telegrams and stock market updates to their multilingual website and mobile app, they’re constantly looking for new ways to get people the money they need, when they need it.
-It’s been 168 years and they’re just getting started.
+Throughout Western Union’s history, we’ve continued to find new ways to connect people around the world.
+From the early days of sending telegrams and stock market updates to their multilingual website and mobile app, we’re constantly looking for new ways to get people the money they need, when they need it.
+It’s been 168 years and we’re just getting started.